Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

 ###9.
 Resolved Session List Container
       This container will fetch resolved sessions list from server and also gets updated when a agent mark chat session 'resolved'.This update is retrieved from socket.

+###10.
+Reports Container
+      For reports,we have use HighCharts library to present interative charts.For each type of type like Message Channel wise Session Stats,Department wise session stats,Platform wise session stats there is a separate high chart component.

 ## Redux Files Structure